MeqdamAlqudah/CineFlix/README.md

 ## Acknowledgments

-- Design Ideas will be here
+- API that we used : https://developers.themoviedb.org/3/getting-started/introduction

 ## 📝 License
 This project is [MIT](./MIT.md) licensed.